 You have found a promising candidate for that sought-after open position at your company!
 And you are ready to hire.
 But before you go about making a hasty personnel decision -- which can be costly for any business, if things don’t work out -- it’s time to use reference check best practices to ensure you make the best hire.

 Conducting a reference check to obtain, verify, and contextualize information about a potential new hire is an essential part of the recruiting process.
 In this stage you will gain pertinent insight into a candidate’s performance history, skills and achievements, areas for growth, and potential risk factors.
 Performing this innocuous but all-important step enables recruiters and hiring managers to choose top-quality candidates with confidence.

-In this article you will find models and advice for best practices to follow when checking up on your next promising candidate.
+In this article you will find models and advice for reference check best practices to follow when checking up on your next promising candidate.

 Reference Check Best Practices Start in the Interview

-The first step with any reference check should be to ask your interviewee what they think their former boss or supervisor will say about them.
+The first best practice for any reference check should be to ask your interviewee what they think their former boss or supervisor will say about them.
 This will give you a great idea not only of which questions to ask their reference when you call, but of your candidate’s attitude toward their former place of employment, which can be telling.

 Begin this point by asserting that you do indeed perform reference checks -- doing so will inspire the candidate to be as truthful as possible during this portion of the interview.
 Continue with the question: “What is your former employer likely to say about you when I speak to them?”
 Or, “What do you believe your former employer will say are your greatest strengths?
 Your areas for improvement?”
 You may then lead with their answer upon your conversation with past employers.